lrstanley/go-ytdlp/README.md

 - CLI bindings for yt-dlp -- including all flags/commands.
-- Optional `Install*` helpers to auto-download the latest supported version of yt-dlp, ffmpeg and ffprobe, including proper checksum validation for secure downloads (yt-dlp only).
+- Optional `Install*` helpers to auto-download the latest supported version of yt-dlp, ffmpeg, ffprobe and deno, including proper checksum validation for secure downloads (yt-dlp only).
   - Worry less about making sure yt-dlp is installed wherever **go-ytdlp** is running from!
 - Carried over help documentation for all functions/methods.
 - Flags with arguments have type mappings according to what the actual flags expect.